 So, regular bi-weekly is 26 payments per year.
 But if you plan to pay twice a month, your total payments will be 24.

-The first step is to provide your loan details.
-Input these values (in the blue background cells):
+The first step is to input the loan details.

 - Original Loan Terms (Years): This is the original tenure of your loan.
 For home mortgages, it is normally 20-30 years of the period.